PacktPublishing/Full-Stack-Web-Development-with-Remix/10-working-with-file-uploads/bee-rich/README.md

 # 10. Working with file uploads

-In this chapter, we will learn how to work with files in Remix.
-We will start by adding a file.
-We will then learn how to read the uploaded file and display its contents in the browser.
-Finally, we will discuss third-party services that can be used to store files.
+In this chapter, we will add file uploads to BeeRich.
+We will start by adding file attachments to the create and edit forms.
+Next, we will update the `action` functions to process the file uploads on the server.
+We will also learn how to authorize access to uploaded files and how to serve them to the client.

 ## Getting started